whackengine/whack/README.md

 ## Where we are

 The compiler is in progress.
-The next implementation would be verifying variable definitions.
+The next implementation would be verifying class definitions.
 The `todo/tree/directives-list.md` document in the `mxmlc` repository lists what is missing, and `todo/tree/directives.md` contains details about what is further going on.

 For Visual Studio Code, the "Save and restore tabs" extension is useful for restoring opened tabs.
 The `mxmlc` repository contains saved tabs that you can restore with this extension, but it requires changing the paths in `.vscode/save-restore-editors.json` as they are absolute paths.